pramatias/rustbook/rustbook62average.md

 Together, we engage in an ancient ritual, delicately extracting the Quarter's innards while whispering sweet nothings in its ear.
-It's a moment of connection, my friend, where the code comes alive and secrets are revealed.
+It's a moment of connection, where the code comes alive and secrets are revealed.
 The match expression, fueled by its magical partnership with State, unlocks the hidden wonders of the Quarter, painting a vibrant picture of its true essence.